 He set his paper down and leaned forward to snatch the cup from my hands.
 “It can’t be that bad.”

 He drew it toward his mouth and made to take a drink, but then his nostrils twitched and he hesitated, sniffing.
 Ah yes, that lovely wave of putrescent plant yuck must have hit his nose.
 With a frown, he took the tiniest sip imaginable.
 I felt vindicated when he immediately started choking, as if his body was trying to expel the liquid before he could swallow it.

 “You’re right,” he said, coughing.
 “It’s poison.”

-I took the cup back from him and forced myself to drink down the last of it in one large gulp.
+I took the cup back and forced myself to drink down the last of it in one large gulp.
 I had to brace my hands against the edge of the table when I was done, willing the contents of my stomach to stay where they were.

 “What is in that?”
 Henry asked.